cristinadobre/cristinadobre.github.io/now.md

 ## Events
 #### VSI 2018
-Along with Patrick Falk, I'm helping to put together the [4th Workshop on Virtual Social Interaction](https://sites.google.com/view/vsi2018/home) that is primarily organised by [Prof. Antonia Hamilton](https://www.ucl.ac.uk/icn/research/research-groups/social-neuroscience), [Dr. Marco Gillies](https://www.doc.gold.ac.uk/~mas02mg/MarcoGillies/) and [Dr. Silvia Pan](https://sites.google.com/site/panxueni/).
-It will take place on 17-18 Decembre 2018 at [Goldsmiths UoL](https://www.gold.ac.uk).
-There are interesting [keynote speakers](https://sites.google.com/view/vsi2018/confirmed-speakers) lined up, which just happen to be all female: [Prof. Justine Cassell](http://www.justinecassell.com/), [Dr. Agnieszka Wykowska](https://www.iit.it/people/agnieszka-wykowska), [Dr. Rachel McDonnell](https://www.scss.tcd.ie/Rachel.McDonnell/) and [Dr. Mariska Kret](http://www.mariskakret.com/).
-The full program is now up, along with a list of posters.
-If it sounds interesting to you, have a look a the previous VSI workshops: [2017](https://sites.google.com/view/vsi2017), [2016](https://sites.google.com/site/virtualsocialworkshop2016/), [2014](https://sites.google.com/site/virtualsocialworkshop/) to get a glimpse of how it's going to be like.
+The [4th Workshop on Virtual Social Interaction](https://sites.google.com/view/vsi2018/home) took place on 17-18 Decembre 2018 at [Goldsmiths UoL](https://www.gold.ac.uk).
+It was such an interesting event across both days, featuring [all female keynote speakers](https://sites.google.com/view/vsi2018/confirmed-speakers), a range of inspiring talks and a buzzing [poster session](https://docs.google.com/document/d/16YIk6VZi1BpC2AbecTVtmLEQjfDu4H-zTWRFfr1OLyU/edit#heading=h.a11rhbjrnptk).
+If you joined the wokshop and want to stay in touch (of if you want to hear updates about it and other related news) join our [VSI Google Group](https://groups.google.com/forum/embed/?place=forum/virtual-interaction)!

 ## Books